FinhasYohannesGustavo/Anababi/README.md

 ### How to test searching functionality

 1. Navigate to the top of the app click the search button on the top right corner.
-2. After Clicking on the search button you will have the option to search using binary or linear search.
+2. After clicking on the search button you will have the option to search using binary or linear search.

     ![image](https://github.com/FinhasYohannesGustavo/Anababi/assets/96903785/d136868e-a4c0-4308-8dc8-b38ee6a4522f)

-3. Click on the toggle switch to choose searching algorithm you want.
+3. Click on the toggle switch to choose the searching algorithm you want.

     ![image](https://github.com/FinhasYohannesGustavo/Anababi/assets/96903785/48d0c1fa-14a7-41af-8f43-3b479c4737f4)